gdsc-uowmalaysiakdu/gdsc-uowmalaysiakdu.github.io/about-us.md

   - Create posters, presentations, and other social media initiatives.
   - Maintain social media accounts
-  - Utilize Figma and other design software
+  - Learn and utilize Figma or other design software
   - Aid in organizing and running social events

 - Management team: